HKUST-Aerial-Robotics/VINS-Mono/README.md

 make build
 ./run.sh LAUNCH_FILE_NAME   # ./run.sh euroc.launch
 ```
 Note that the docker building process may take a while depends on your network and machine.
 After VINS-Mono successfully started, open another terminal and play your bag file, then you should be able to see the result.
+If you need modify the code, simply run `./run.sh LAUNCH_FILE_NAME` after your changes.

 ## 7. Acknowledgements